-Marketing VS Sales: What’s the Difference & How They Work Together [+KPIs for each]
+Marketing and Sales: What’s the Difference & How They Work Together [+KPIs for Each]

 Recently, sales and marketing functions have also realized that it isn’t enough to coexist.
 A better way is to work together and generate greater value for the organization.

 In fact, 67% of marketers report that trying to increase their sales leads is their number one goal, while 91% of marketers agree that marketing efforts directly contribute to their revenue by 208% (Marketing Insider Group, 2019).

 Considering this background, it would not be wrong to say that if both sales and marketing work together, organizations can reap greater benefits.
 Evidence also suggests that aligning sales and marketing can increase sales win rates by 38%.

 Contrary to this, another study revealed that the inability to align marketing and sales teams, leads to wasted resources of up to 70%.

 In the following discussion, you’ll get a deep understanding of the fundamental differences between sales and marketing and the strategies to make them both work together.

 By definition, “Marketing is an organizational function and a set of processes for creating, communicating and delivering value to customers and for managing customer relationships in ways that benefit the organization and its stakeholders” – according to American Marketing Association.